Rhetos/Rhetos/AspNetFormsAuth/Readme.md

 * Forms authentication may be utilized for [sharing the authentication](#sharing-the-authentication-across-web-applications) across multiple web applications.

-### Authorization

-* Authorization is implemented internally using claim-based permissions system.
-  The users' permissions may be configured for each action or data query, using Rhetos entities in `Common` module: `Principal`, `Role`, `Permission`, `Claim`, `PrincipalHasRole` and `RoleInheritsRole`.

 ### Common administration activities

-* To create a new user, insert the record in the `Principal` entity.
+* To create a new user, insert the record in the `Common.Principal` entity.
-* To configure the user's permissions, enter the data in `PrincipalHasRole` or `Permission` entities.
+* To configure the user's permissions, enter the data in `Common.PrincipalHasRole` or `Common.PrincipalPermission`.
 * To set the user's password, the administrator may use [`SetPassword`](#setpassword) or [`GeneratePasswordResetToken`](#generatepasswordresettoken)  web service methods (see below).
   The user will later use [`ResetPassword`](#resetpassword) with the password reset token,